 - BLEND will be the default translator, so all you need to do is select a translation specialty before sending your text off to be localized.

 - You can check on your project and get in touch with your translators in the My Projects section of the Control Panel on your BLEND account.
-Here, you will see each of the pages and languages you selected in WPML has been opened as an individual project in your BLEND account.
+Here, you will see each of the pages and multiple languages you selected in WPML has been opened as an individual project in your BLEND account.

 How it Works: TMGMT – Drupal Translation Integration